Arjdroid/the-droid-blog/content/post/raspberry-pi-nas/index.md

 Great!
 Now you've mounted your drive!

-Incase you need to unmount the drive (if you're disconnecting the cable, PLEASE unmount before doing so.)
+In case you need to unmount the drive (if you're disconnecting the cable, PLEASE unmount before doing so.)

 ```bash
 sudo umount /dev/sda1